MaqboolSaiyed/WebResearchAgent/DOCUMENTATION.md

 - Allowing more time to process multiple search results
 - Providing sufficient memory to store and analyze content from multiple websites
 - Offering more CPU power for faster content processing and analysis
-- Supporting more concurrent requests (increased from 3 to 5)
+- Supporting more concurrent requests

 ## Configuration